 Dr. Lawrence devoted herself to the child mental health, with accomplishments that included developing some of the first child therapy programs in schools, day care centers, and hospital clinics.
 For twenty-one years, she served as chief of the Developmental Psychiatry Service for Infants and Children (and their families) at Harlem Hospital, and as an associate clinical professor of psychiatry at Columbia University College of Physicians and Surgeons.
 She retired from both positions in 1984.

-Dr. Lawrence's commitment to community, justice, and peace are clear in the long list of her affiliations and deeds.
-She has lived in a cooperative community in Rockland County, New York, since 1951.
+Dr. Lawrence's commitment to community, justice, and peace was clear in the long list of her affiliations and deeds.
+She lived in a cooperative community in Rockland County, New York, from 1951 on.
 She co-founded the Rockland County Center for Mental Health in 1953 (now part of the Yeager Center).
 Its child development center, renamed the Margaret Morgan Lawrence Children's Center in 1998, provides early diagnosis and treatment for children under age six who are experiencing emotional trauma.

-Since 1943, Dr. Lawrence has been a member of the Peace Fellowship of the Episcopal Church.
-In 1998 she received an honorary doctorate of humane letters (L.H.D.) from Berkeley Divinity School at Yale University.
+From 1943 on, Dr. Lawrence was a member of the Peace Fellowship of the Episcopal Church.
+In 1998, she received an honorary doctorate of humane letters (L.H.D.) from Berkeley Divinity School at Yale University.
 Margaret Morgan and her late husband Charles Lawrence II, raised a son and two daughters, and in 1998, her daughter Dr. Sara Lawrence Lightfoot celebrated her mother's remarkable career in a biography: Balm in Gilead: Journey of a Healer.